holochain/docs-pages/src/pages/get-started/3-forum-app-tutorial.md

 ### Actions and entries {data-no-toc}

 You'll notice that we used the word "action" a lot.
-In fact, **we call a source chain record an action**.
+In fact, **we call an item on the source chain an action**.
 In Holochain applications, data is always "spoken into being" by an agent (a participant).
-Each record captures their act of adding, modifying, or removing data, rather than simply capturing the data itself.
+Each action captures their act of adding, modifying, or removing data, rather than simply capturing the data itself.

 There are a few different kinds of actions, but the most common one is `Create`, which creates an 'entry' --- an arbitrary blob of bytes.
 Entries store most of the actual content created by a participant, such as the text of a post in our forum hApp.
 When someone creates a forum post, they're recording an action to their source chain that reads something like: _I am creating this forum post entry with the title "Intros" and the content "Where are you from and what is something you love about where you live?" and I would like my peers in the network to publicly store a record of this act along with the data itself._ So while an action is useful for storing noun-like data like messages and images, it's actually a verb, a record of an action that someone took to update their own state and possibly the shared state as well.
 That also makes it well-suited to verb-like data like document edits, game moves, and transactions.